Further results on Hilbert's Tenth Problem: Working with Lucas sequences

 where

-Moreover, if $C=u_B(A,1)$ with $B>0$, then for any $Z\in\Z^+$ there are integers $x\gs Z$ and $y\gs Z$ such that $DFI$ is a square. \endproclaim \Remark\ 4.2.
-This lemma (with $A$ not necessarily even) is an extension of Matiyasevich and Robinson's work in [MR, Section 3].
-The innovation is that we may require arbitrary large solutions when $C=u_B(A,1)$ with $A>1$ and $B\gs1$.
+Moreover, if $C=u_B(A,1)$ with $B>0$, then for any $Z\in\Z^+$ there are integers $x\gs Z$ and $y\gs Z$ such that $DFI$ is a square. \end{lemma} \begin{remark} Lemma \ref{Lem4.2} (with $A$ not necessarily even) is an extension of Matiyasevich and Robinson's work in \cite[Section 3]{MR}.
+The innovation is that we may require arbitrary large solutions when $C=u_B(A,1)$ with $A>1$ and $B\gs1$. \end{remark}